Azure/GPT-RAG/README.md

-# gpt on your data
+# GPT on Your Data

 ## General Architecture Overview